massgravel/massgrave.dev/kms38.md

         [MAS](https://massgrave.dev) (Online KMS option)

--   Any KMS Activator which is not compatible with KMS38, may overwrite the KMS38 activation for Windows with its own 180 days activation, thereby destroying the KMS38 activation for Windows.
-To prevent this accidental overwriting, you can select KMS38 protection option.
+-   Any KMS Activator which is not compatible with KMS38 may overwrite the KMS38 activation for Windows with its own 180 days activation, thereby destroying the KMS38 activation for Windows.
+To prevent this accidental overwriting, you can select the KMS38 protection option.

 ------------------------------------------------------------------------

 ## How does it work?

--   In a genuine [KMS](https://docs.microsoft.com/en-us/previous-versions/tn-archive/ee939272(v=technet.10)?redirectedfrom=MSDN#kms-overview) activation environment, activation last maximum up-to 180 days.
+-   In a genuine [KMS](https://docs.microsoft.com/en-us/previous-versions/tn-archive/ee939272(v=technet.10)?redirectedfrom=MSDN#kms-overview) activation environment, activation lasts a maximum of up to 180 days.
 This is done using a valid license and server setup.

--   However in the Windows major upgrade process, system uses `gatherosstate.exe` to carry over the remaining KMS activation period.
-It does it by creating a ticket which can be used offline.
+-   However, in the Windows major upgrade process, the system uses `gatherosstate.exe` to carry over the remaining KMS activation period.
+It does it by creating a ticket that can be used offline.

--   The trick is that we can fool the `gatherosstate.exe` about the remaining KMS activation period and manually put the desired period maximum up-to 19 january 2038 03:14:07 UTC.
+-   The trick is that we can fool the `gatherosstate.exe` about the remaining KMS activation period and manually put the desired period maximum up to 19 January 2038 03:14:07 UTC.

--   Why it's limited to year 2038?\
+-   Why it's limited to the year 2038?\
-    It's related to the [Y2K38 problem](https://en.wikipedia.org/wiki/Year_2038_problem) as this date (19 january 2038 03:14:07 UTC) is the maximum date we can give to `gatherosstate.exe` without it looping back to year 1970.
+    It's related to the [Y2K38 problem](https://en.wikipedia.org/wiki/Year_2038_problem) as this date (19 January 2038 03:14:07 UTC) is the maximum date we can give to `gatherosstate.exe` without it looping back to the year 1970.

 **Q:** Can Microsoft block this kind of activation?\
 **A:** Not directly.
 They could only update Clipup to allow for a maximum activation period of 180 days.
-Not much beside that can be done on their part.
+Not much besides that can be done on their part.
 The tickets are not sent to Microsoft at all, so they can't block them or take action directly.

 ------------------------------------------------------------------------